 Bringing classical music into schools through a new, equitable lens

-The project has several goals.
-“Our primary purpose is to show BIPOC youth that they belong in this classical music space and that there is a place for them,” Walker says.
-“For them, seeing people who look like me and who look like them is key and helps them feel included.
-It helps them imagine that they could make music like this, too.”
+“Our goal is to show BIPOC youth that they belong in this classical music space and that there is a place for them,” says Walker, who is also the recipient of the Lois Smith Rogers Scholarship and the Anne T. Cummins Voice Scholarship.
+“For young people, seeing others who look like them helps them feel included–it inspires them to imagine that they could make music like this, too.”

 The program will work like this: students will take part in a multi-session Zoom experience that will kick-off with Walker introducing students to BIPOC composers and their music.
 Students will also receive a variety of short videos featuring members of Walker’s musical team performing various pieces.
 In a follow up session, the performers will share what it was like learning about their pieces and what it meant to them to perform them.
 In the final session, Walker will explore what the students learned and experienced through the music.

-It’s gone far.
-At first, the Friends of Eastman Opera came on board and provided Walker some seed funding to get the project off the ground.
-Then, Walker met with Eastman to discuss the project and other ways to finance it.
-Together, they developed a crowdfunding page, which has taken off.
+Walker has rallied a lot of support, too.
+At first, the Friends of Eastman Opera came on board and provided some seed funding.
+Then, Walker met with Eastman administrators and together they developed this into a crowdfunding project.

 Watch and listen